BMILAB/AStrap/README.md

 AStrap R package
 ====================

-Identification of alternative splicing from transcriptome sequences without a reference genome
+Identification of alternative splicing from transcript sequences without a reference genome

 About
 ====================